 Discover – South Bank

 As the name suggests, South Bank’s riverside location makes it a pretty spot to explore any time of the year.
-But when fairylights twinkle in the trees that line it, it can only mean one thing: Wintertime is back (from 10 Nov).
+But when fairylights twinkle in the trees that line it, it can only mean one thing: Wintertime is back.
 Shop for Christmas presents at its market, sample bratwurst, raclette and vegan dishes, and sip mulled cocktails from Wintertime bar.
 When a hot drink isn’t enough to warm you up, head indoors to the area’s attractions.

 Coca-Cola London Eye